bandofstraycats/dqn/readme.md

 Deep Q-network algorithm is a reinforcement learning algorithm with Q-values computed by a neural network.
 This implementation is based on the original work of [1].
-It supports environments that implement Gym API.
+It supports environments with discrete actions that implement Gym API.

 ## Installation